googleads/googleads-php-lib/README.md

-## Google Ads API PHP Client Library
+## Google Ad Manager SOAP API Client Library for PHP

 This repository hosts the PHP client library for the Google Ad Manager SOAP API.